FYKyle/Cirrus-Waybar/README.md

 Installation:

 Copy the 'config' and 'style.css' files into your "~/.config/waybar/" directory.
-**WARNING THIS WILL REPLACE CURRENT config and style.css so MAKE BACKUPS BEFORE DOING SO!
+**WARNING THIS WILL REPLACE CURRENT config AND style.css SO MAKE BACKUPS BEFORE DOING SO!